umitkavak/FITSspectra/README.md

-# FITSspectra
+# FITS spectra
-Spectral information extraction from a region
+Spectral information extraction from a region and plot them